 MRP, which stands for Materials Requirements Planning, is the process and technique of providing the right amount of raw materials at the appropriate time to support production.
-Although it had existed in a less sophisticated form since our caveman days when we sought out particular types of volcanic glass to make knives, it only really began to be developed in earnest in the 1970s.
+Although it had existed in a less sophisticated form since our caveman days, it only really began to be developed in earnest in the 1970s.

-To be economical about production the MRP system splits the master production schedule into discrete parts such as components, raw materials, and production demand.
-It then analyzes the Bill Of Materials (BOM) for each order on the schedule and alerts the purchasing group went to order them based on known lead times for each material.
+To be economical about production, the MRP system splits the master production schedule into discrete parts such as components, raw materials, and product demand.
+It then analyzes the Bill Of Materials (BOM) for each order on the schedule and alerts the purchasing group when to order them based on known lead times for each material.

-Suddenly the warehouse full of bulk raw materials is emptying out.
+Suddenly the warehouse full of bulk raw materials emptied out.
 Cash flow increased substantially because money was no longer tied up in undesignated general inventory.
 MRP reached its maximum usefulness with the invention of Just-In-Time (JiT) delivery so that raw materials arrived just as previous supplies were exhausted.
 There was no longer any need for significant warehouse space.
-And that’s where the usefulness of MRP ends – at the receiving doors
+And that’s where the usefulness of MRP ends – at the receiving doors.

 The system was designated MRP II to differentiate it from the purely material-oriented MRP.
-It began by including production planning; process-capacity scheduling was introduced to get the most out of each machine; by adding analysis modules they acquired a better grasp of processes and could forecast demand.
-More and more was developed and added.
+It began by including production planning, introducing process-capacity scheduling to get the most out of each machine, and adding analysis modules because they acquired a better grasp of processes and could forecast demand.
+More and more was developed and added as time went on.

 Soon they could do quality tracking, and the monitoring tools were expanded to cover other aspects.
-Employees’ attendance was added, which led to tracking their contribution and productivity to-and-for each process.
-Soon it could be seen that each employee had strengths and weaknesses and they could be matched with individual processes or teams to maximize the effect.
+Employees’ attendance was added, which led to tracking their contribution and productivity to and for each process.
+This new transparency showed that each employee had strengths and weaknesses and they could be matched with individual processes or teams to maximize the effect.

 MRP II incorporated everything from the receiving door, where MRP had left off, to the shipping door.
 Now all the processes from Production to Shipping were defined by the MRP II label.

-Already people had been creating independent free programs to run Accounting for business; to deal with Personnel for business; to deal with Shipping and Receiving; to deal with Sales, and even to deal with Purchasing.
+People had already been creating independent, free programs to handle Personnel for business, Shipping and Receiving, Sales, Purchasing, and Accounting.
 All this automation was certainly helping to simplify many aspects of business management.
 The problem was all these disparate systems had to be spoon-fed information from one to the other—usually performed by data entry clerks endlessly typing.
 This was both inefficient and wasteful.

 Brave New World

-ERP had been born, and with the increased ability of the late 1990s to communicate more efficiently with all the components of our business, from suppliers to customers, those using this new integrated system had a stunning advantage over their competitors.
-Goods were produced more quickly; bills were paid on time; delivery of supplies and end products were faster.
+ERP had been born, and with the increased ability of the late 1990s to communicate more efficiently with all the components of a business, from suppliers to customers, those using this new integrated system had a stunning advantage over their competitors.
+Goods were produced more quickly, bills were paid on time, and delivery of supplies and end products was faster.

 ERP is supposedly seamless.
-All modules use the same interface and use data similarly.
-There is little cross-training required.
-It may be too sophisticated for a given operation, even with modules deleted/not purchased.
+All modules use the same interface and use data similarly, which requires little cross-training.
+ERP may be too sophisticated for a given operation, even with modules not purchased or deleted.
 How many in-ground swimming pools are you going to sell to one family?
 And you probably won’t need Customer Relationship Software or an accounting package if you make a component for another customer and that is your sole function and only customer.
 If you have ten employees, you probably don’t need an HR module either.
 Building rocket engines?
 You don’t need e-commerce…

 MRP, on the other hand, focuses on the processes from quotation, sales, creating works orders, inventory control, purchasing, all stages of manufacturing, and invoicing.
 It has little or nothing to do with Accounting or Customer Relationship Management.
-If you’re making stuff and selling stuff and you operation is simple, MRP (II) is probably going to be perfectly viable.
-It is definitely far less costly.
+Many businesses use MRP to manage production planning, forecasting, and ordering of materials.
+If you’re making and selling goods and your operation is simple, MRP (II) will probably be perfectly viable.

-For your convenience, please have a look at our Job Shops Buying Guide which is available for download now.
+For your convenience, please have a look at our Buying Guide which is available for download now.